Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 For a long time, horses provided the primary muscle power available to humans.
 For this reason, horses played a central role in human society.
 Empires were built on horseback.
 Technological innovations - the horse collar, the horseshoe, the stirrup - revolved around their livelihood.
 Entire professions - farriers, breeders, veterinarians - emerged around their care.
 In 1870s America, half of all energy consumed came from horses.
 Streets were designed for them, cities organized around them, wars won and lost by whoever had more of them.
 A horse observing all these developments at the time might have reasonably concluded that horses are naturally at the centerstage of the world, and that technological progress takes place primarily to change the life of horses for the better.

 Such a conclusion would have overlooked the fact that horses were special for a reason, not for no reason.
-With the advent of machine power, the horse population in America collapsed from over 26M in 1915 to fewer than 4M by 19607.
+With the advent of machine power, the horse population in America collapsed from over 26M in 1915 to fewer than 4M by 19609.
 Horses are special - yes, they have emotions, social bonds, and a nervous system - but none of that is why they were valuable.
 They were valuable because they could pull and carry.
 Once machines could do that more reliably, everything else about them became sentimental.
 Horses didn’t go extinct.
 Nobody hunted them down.
 They simply stopped being essential, giving everyone fewer reasons to want new horses.
 As the economy reorganized around the new source of productivity, horses just moved to the margins - to racetracks, ranches, and children’s birthday parties.
 Horses are forced to accept their new role in history - without being asked how they felt about it.
-I believe this is the more honest model for what AI will do to humans.
-Not extinction.
-Not enslavement.
-Just a quiet demotion into irrelevance.
+I believe this is the more honest model for what AI will do to humans10.
+Not extinction or enslavement - just a quiet demotion into irrelevance.

 It seems fitting, then, that we are going gently into the Year of the Horse.